alialib/alia/docs/README.md

 The only integration that currently exists is [alia/HTML](html-introduction.md), which connects alia to HTML5 and allows you to write client-side web apps in alia.
-I'm currently using this for in-house web apps and adding additional capabilities as I need them, but it definitely shouldn't be considered mature.
+I'm currently using this for in-house web apps and adding additional capabilities as I need them, so it definitely shouldn't be considered mature, but it's headed in that direction.

 alia is part of a long-term vision to enable declarative development of computationally intensive user interfaces in C++.
 If you're interested in where